-Review resource csf-screen-out-mean not found from Common Sense Education's website.
+Review Screen Out the Mean - Teacher Prep Guide from Common Sense Education's website.

 Print out a worksheet from the link above (page 6) for each student.

 Print out an assessment from the link at the top (page 7) for each student.